ManjuLanjewar/vsd-hdp/README.md

  <details>
    <summary>1.SKY130RTLD1SK1 - Introduction to Opensource Simulator iVerilog</summary>
                   <summary> -Introduction to iverilog design test bench</summary>
+  - RTL design is implementation of Specifications.
+Intend of spec need to be verified by simulating design .
+RTL design is checked for adherence to the spec by simulating design
-                                 -Simulator is tool to test design.
-RTL design is implementation of Speccifications
+  -Simulator is tool used for simulating the design. iverilog is simulator

   ![image](https://github.com/ManjuLanjewar/vsd-hdp/assets/157192602/e8b30f3e-1550-4cc7-abcf-246689bdffc7)